WeAreAcademy/mark-react-proj--tv-shows/level-999.md

 # Level 999 - Misc ideas for further work

-This is not really a level.
+This is not really a level at all.

 Instead here are some ideas for consideration for further work.

-You are free to choose which of these you pursue.
+You are free to choose which of these you pursue - just be careful not to let one team member excitedly bring further complexity into an app that is already "enough" for other team members.

 - Add cast listing to your show listing, http://api.tvmaze.com/shows/1?embed=cast
 - Add cast listing to your episode listing, http://api.tvmaze.com/shows/1?embed=cast